liquidinstruments/moku-examples/docs/api/reference/llb/set_custom_filter.md

 ---
 additional_doc: null
-description: Set the infinite impulse response filter sample rate and filter coefficients for a given filter id.
+description: Configure a custom IIR filter by supplying the output scaling and per-stage coefficients for the selected filter block.
 method: post
 name: set_custom_filter
 parameters: